-The supplemental audit may address any Utilization Management and coordination of care category as identified by L.A.
-Care Health Plan in our purchasers' contract.
+The supplemental audit may address any Utilization Management and coordination of care category

 CONTINUOUS MONITORING ACTIVITIES

 Continuous Monitoring Activities are used to further supplement the basic oversight activities of annual/focused audits and supplemental report submission review in order to provide more comprehensive and timely oversight in selected areas where episodic audits/review have not been adequate in ensuring compliance to regulations.
 A sampling methodology appropriate to each continuous monitoring activity is defined to ensure representative sampling, and approved by the UM Committee.
 Examples of continuous monitoring may include, but are not limited to: